utkarshk-iitr/TinyMLpp/README.md

-# ML-Library-CPP
+# TinyMLpp
-A minimalist ML library created for CPP lovers
+A minimalist ML library created for C++ lovers